If you are unable to pay for the property in cash, you will need to apply for a mortgage

-- When all processes have been registered, the buyer needs to pay 2% and AED315 to the DLD, along with the purchase price, to the seller and the commissioner to the agent.
+- When all processes have been registered, the buyer needs to pay 2% and AED315 to the DLD, along with the purchase price to the seller and the commission to the agent.

 - The buyer will then be given the title deed which will be in his name, along with the keys and the access cards to the new house.